Here Comes Science: Background

 The band began hinting that the next children's album would be science-themed via interviews around the release of 123s, but the actual title of the album was not confirmed until an August 2008 interview with John Flansburgh for Blogcritics Magazine.
 The album had been in production since at least late 2007, as a very short sample clip of the music video for the song "How Many Planets" was posted in January 2008 to Colourmovie's website.
 The band also hired a scientific consultant for this project because, as Flansburgh admitted, "frankly, I was a terrible science student in high school.
 My last memory of the periodic table was right before I lost consciousness."

 Here Comes Science features the songs "I Am a Paleontologist" and "Speed and Velocity", on which bass guitarist Danny Weinkauf and drummer Marty Beller sing their own compositions (respectively).
 This idea has been a common theme for the band's children's albums, but has never been put in place on any of their adult-oriented albums.
 "I Am a Paleontologist" features spoken appearances from Weinkauf's two children, Lena and Kai.

 "I Am a Paleontologist" was featured in a Payless ShoeSource commercial featuring kids inside a dinosaur museum.

-As of 2013, the album has sold 32,000 copies in United States.